oerdnj/dp2025/main.typ

 ==== FALCON-512 results

-Falcon-512 is the first Quantum-Safe algorithm in the test set that has been already standardized by NIST.
-Most of the DNS responses except the delegation queries exceed the configured sizes for the DNS messages and therefore most of the communication between the DNS resolver and mock Root Zone server is two-step - first a DNS query is made over UDP, then the DNS message with Truncated bit is returned and the DNS resolver has to make a second DNS query over TCP.
+Falcon-512 is the first Quantum-Safe algorithm in the test set that and only one that has been already standardized by NIST.
+Most of the DNS responses except the delegation queries exceed the configured sizes for the DNS messages (EDNS(0) buffer size) and therefore most of the communication between the DNS resolver and mock Root Zone server has to be concluded in two step - first a DNS query is made over UDP, then the DNS message with Truncated bit is returned and the DNS resolver has to make a second DNS query over TCP.

 #figure(
   caption: [FALCON-512 Latencies],